lll-lll-lll-lll/sqdif/README.md

 - Dependencies specified in the go.mod file
 ## Usage
 The program can be executed from the command line with the following options:
-- --sql-file: Path to the SQL file to process
+- `--sql-file`: Path to the SQL file to process
-- --output-file: Path to the output file (optional)
+- `--output-file`: Path to the output file (optional)
-- --override: Flag to indicate whether to overwrite the existing output file (optional)
+- `--override`: Flag to indicate whether to overwrite the existing output file (optional)
-- --prompt: Flag to specify the prompt to be passed to GPT (optional)
+- `--prompt`: Flag to specify the prompt to be passed to GPT (optional)
+- `--api-key`: The API key for the GPT-4 API
 ## License
 This project is released under the MIT license.